 Doctoral Advisory Committee

 The Doctoral student has the right to assemble his/her own Doctoral Advisory Committee as well as selecting the major advisor.
 The committee and the student constitute an independent working unit.
 This committee, along with the major advisor who serves as the Chair of the committee, guides the student, determines his/her doctoral course work, and sets specific requirements to be followed in order for the student to obtain his/her degree.
 Students are recommended for a degree when the Committee members agree that an appropriate level of scholarly achievement has been reached in the area of study and that the Doctoral requirements have been satisfied.
 This committee will consist of a minimum of three (3) members.
-The committee members will consist of the Major Advisor, Minor Advisor (this advisor can be from another specialty/school), other department faculty and may include an Industry/Government Professional.
-All committee members must be members of the full time faculty and have doctoral degrees with the exception of the Industry/Government Professional.
+The committee members will consist of the Major Advisor, other department faculty and may also include an Industry/Government Professional.
+All committee members must be members of the full time faculty and have doctoral degrees, with the exception of the external Industry/Government Professional.
 Committee appointments are subject to approval of the chair.
 This committee must be formed before the student can take the A examination.
 No member on the Advisory committee can be changed by the student once the A examination has been completed.

-The Doctoral student is required to take two (2) examinations: the Admission to Candidacy (A) examination, and the Dissertation Defense (B) examination.
-In addition, when required by the student's advisory committee, a Preliminary Examination must be passed.
-At the discretion of the advisory committee, the Admission to Candidacy examination can be written, oral, or both written and oral.
+The Doctoral student is required to take two (2) examinations: (A) the Admission to Candidacy examination; and, (B) the Dissertation Defense examination.
+In addition, when required by the student’s Doctoral Advisory Committee, a Preliminary Examination must be passed.
+At the discretion of the Advisory Committee, the Admission to Candidacy examination can be written, oral, or both written and oral.
 The Dissertation Defense is oral.
 The examinations are to be taken in the following manner:

 Other Miscellaneous Considerations